 Notes.
 The table compares the evolution of global poverty and the average income of the global bottom 20% and bottom 50% under three scenarios.
 The first one considers the evolution of each indicator if there had been no educational progress since 1980 ("pretax income absent educational expansion").
 The second one corresponds to the actual evolution of each indicator in terms of pretax income ("pretax income").
-The third one corresponds to the actual evolution of each indicator in terms of posttax income, that is, after removing all taxes and adding all cash and in-kind transfers (see Gethin, 2023).
-The last column displays the corresponding share of global poverty reduction or real income gains that can be attributed to public policies, combining indirect investment benefits from education (moving from "pretax income absent educational expansion" to pretax income) and direct redistribution (moving from pretax to posttax income), calculated as one minus the ratio of the first row to the third row of the fourth column within each panel.
+The third one corresponds to the actual evolution of each indicator in terms of posttax income, that is, after removing all taxes and adding all cash and in-kind transfers to individual incomes (see Gethin, 2024).
+The last column displays the corresponding share of global poverty reduction or real income gains that can be attributed to public policies, combining indirect investment benefits from education (moving from pretax income).
+Global poverty would have declined by 32% absent educational expansion and government redistribution, while it declined by 70% in terms of posttax income.
+Public policies thus explain 54% of global poverty reduction since 1980.
 Global poverty rate calculated at \$2.15 per day in 2017 PPP USD.
 Real incomes of the bottom 20% and bottom 50% expressed in 2021 PPP USD as in the rest of the paper.
 Estimates of the world distribution of income from the World Inequality Database.
-See appendix table A12 for comparable results using per-capita consumption distributions from the World Bank.
+See Appendix Table A12 for comparable results using per-capita consumption distributions from the World Bank.